akazukin5151/approportionment/README.md

 npm ci
 npm run dev  # or npm run build

-# Launch an http server
+# Launch an http server (or use your preferred method)
 cd dist
 python -m http.server 8000
 # Open http://0.0.0.0:8000/ in your browser (faster on chromium)